 Importance of Liquidity in Cryptocurrency

 Liquidity is a pertinent variable that allows the functioning of price discovery, curtailing volatility while giving the trader the flexibility to transact whenever they want.
-Increased liquidity thus brings some stability in the market and attracts institutional investors hence creating awareness and trust in digital assets.
+Increased liquidity thus brings some stability in the market and attracts institutional investors, hence creating awareness and trust in digital assets.

 How Do Liquidity Pools Work?